Interviews With Traders

 Country: Switzerland

 Please describe your trading journey.
-How long are you trading? when you become consistent? what made the change for you?
+How long have you been trading?
+When do you become consistent?
+What made the change for you?

 - I started trading stocks as a teenager.
-I moved to forex about 7 years ago.
-The first years were very hard.
+I moved to Forex about 7 years ago.
+The first years were tough.
 I made some good money to lose it some days later.
-Then I started to read everything about the financial markets what I could get.
+Then, I read everything I could about the financial markets.
 But all these trading courses, books, and indicators could not make my trading profitable.
-Two years ago I started to read about money management.
-The books of Van Tharp were very useful.
+Two years ago, I started to read about money management.
+The books of Van Tharp were handy.
 That changed my approach towards the markets.

 How were you introduced to trading?

-- My mother Theresia and my brother Axel introduced the financial markets to me as I was a teenager.
-We used to watch the markets on a daily basis on TV.
-Later I studied business management and took my Ph.D.
+- My mother, Theresia, and my brother, Axel, introduced me to financial markets as a teenager.
+We used to watch the markets on TV daily.
+Later, I studied business management and earned my Ph.D.
 Still, I had a long way to go to become profitable.

 Describe your trading plan.